Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Multidimensional tunnelling

-The usual final form of the semi-classical approximation in the forbidden region involves solving the classical equations of motion with negative the potential and the energy, or equivalently, in imaginary time.
-The differential equations are based on Newton's laws, imposing energy conservation as a constraint, and seek out the path of minimal action.
 In the context of tunnelling out of a potential well, the trajectory is usually required to pass through the turning surface (where kinetic energy vanishes) normally, so that it can connect smoothly to a classical trajectory in the allowed region.
 On the turning surface, the velocity is aligned along the gradient of the potential \cite{Coleman1977,DasMahanty}.
 An alternative constraint was used in \cite{BBW1}: the authors required their escape paths to pass through the saddles of the potential and be aligned along the correct axis of the saddle at those points (which is closer in spirit to our approach, but is less rigorous).
 Essentially, if the direction of the incoming wave is predetermined and it impinges on the turning surface at any angle other than normally, the action must be taken as complex and the classical equations are insufficient.
 This is the chief difference between tunnelling out of a local well and the transmission of an incoming wave through a barrier.

-We highlight that in the final form of the semi-classical approximation (\ref{Agmon}), the minimal path is energy-dependent: one must solve the set of ordinary differential equations defining the minimal path for each energy separately.
+We highlight that in the final form of the semiclassical approximation (\ref{Agmon}), the minimal path is energy-dependent: one must solve the set of ordinary differential equations defining the minimal path for each energy separately.
 If we wish to find the classical path that connects two specific points, knowledge of the energy gives us the magnitude of the velocity vector, but its direction is unknown.
 Trial and error is called for to discover the latter: one needs to try different initial directions of motion until a path that arrives at the desired end point is found.
-This makes the traditional (and formally correct) solution of the semi-classical problem (\ref{Agmon}) impractical for our purposes.
+Furthermore, if the two points of interest are separated by one or more turning surfaces (which cannot be crossed classically), one must begin at each of the two points, and try different directions until a trajectory that hits the turning surface normally and is reflected back on to itself is found.
+In order to connect points lying on turning surfaces, in principle, the initial direction of the velocity can be found from the gradient of the potential, but in practice, fine-tuning is still necessary.
+Thus, in general, finding the true classical path is a piece-wise process and takes multiple rounds of guessing the direction of the velocity.
+This makes the traditional (and formally correct) solution of the semiclassical problem (\ref{Agmon}) impractical for our purposes.